Ron Dayne: Professional career

-Dayne was selected in the first round with the 11th overall pick of the 2000 NFL Draft by the New York Giants.
+Dayne was selected in the first round with the 11th overall pick of the 2000 NFL draft by the New York Giants.
 In Dayne's first season he teamed up with Tiki Barber in the backfield to create the tandem known as "Thunder and Lightning," a combination of Dayne's power and Barber's speed.
 The Giants went on to play in Super Bowl XXXV.
-Over the next few years, Dayne's carries slowly diminished, with head coach Jim Fassel, who Dayne already had a contentious relationship with, growing increasingly disappointed with Dayne's lack of commitment to lose weight.
+Over the next few years, Dayne's carries slowly diminished, with head coach Jim Fassel, with whom Dayne already had a contentious relationship, growing increasingly disappointed with Dayne's supposed lack of commitment to lose weight.
 Fassel reportedly also did not like Dayne's halfback running style, and tried to make him a goal line back.
+Dayne missed every game during the 2003 regular season due to injury, and the Giants refused to trade him.
 After Fassel was fired, Dayne shed 40 pounds and received a second chance under new head coach Tom Coughlin.
-After missing every game during the 2003 regular season due to injury, Dayne saw minimal playing time during the 2004 regular season.
+Dayne saw minimal playing time during the 2004 regular season.
 The Giants did not attempt to re-sign Dayne, and he later signed a one-year deal with the Denver Broncos for the 2005 season.
 He was re-signed in the 2006 offseason and named the starter, but fell on the depth chart as the pre-season went along and was cut on September 2, 2006.
 The Houston Texans claimed Dayne off waivers the following day.

 As a member of the Houston Texans, Dayne rushed for 429 yards and five touchdowns in December 2006.
 In 2007, he filled in for the injured Ahman Green.
 Dayne did not play in the NFL after the 2007 season.